Updated as of July 2019

 Hype up your day with a Vietnamese coffee!
 The city has one of the most vibrant coffee cultures in Southeast Asia, and joining the locals either at the coffee shops or even in the streets is an awesome thing to do.
 Among the favorite coffee places in Ho Chi Minh are L’Usine Le Thanh Ton, Mocking Bird, Things Café, and the neighborhood of Phu Nhuan District where you can find a nameless shop that brews a stocking-filtered coffee (ca-phe-vo) and net-filtered coffee (ca-phe-vot) that are popular among locals.

 Walk down memory lane by going to the Reunification Palace, the War Remnants Museum or the Cu Chi tunnels.
 The experience would be quiet saddening, but it would lead to doors in the past that make you better understand the effects of Vietnam War.

 Of course, strolling around Dong Khoi street at District 1 where emulates some of the finest French colonial architectures is a pure delight to the senses – from Notre Dame Cathedral of Saigon, Central Post Office to the Opera House.
 You can’t help but admire how meticulously these buildings are created.

-HO CHI MINH CITY SAMPLE ITINERARY
+HO CHI MINH CITY DIY ITINERARY

-Here is a sample DIY itinerary for 2 days that would cover the most interesting tourist spots of Ho Chi Minh City, Vietnam.
+Here is a sample DIY itinerary for 2 days that would cover the most interesting tourist spots in Ho Chi Minh City, Vietnam.
 The proposed budget assumes a party of two and will set back an amount of 1,151,000VND or 50USD+ per person which includes budget for food, transportation, and entrance fee.

 Things to note for this sample Ho Chi Minh City (Saigon) DIY itinerary: